Azure/ALZ-Bicep/infra-as-code/bicep/modules/spoke-networking/README.md

 # Module: Spoke Networking

 This module defines spoke networking based on the recommendations from the Azure Landing Zone Conceptual Architecture.
+If enabled spoke will route traffic to Hub Network with NVA.

 Module deploys the following resources:
   * VirtualNetwork(Spoke VNet)